tchalvak/tersh/www/wp-content/plugins/shortcoder/readme.txt

 * Insert: WordPress parameters in shortcode
 * Visual editor for adding shortcode contents.
 * Globally disable the shortcode when not needed.
-* Can disable the shortcode, showing it to admins.
+* Can disable the shortcode to admins.

 [youtube="https://www.youtube.com/watch?v=GrlRADfvjII"]